All About The Closed Syllable

 Use lots of visuals like color coding (red vowel, black consonants for example), letter tiles, phonogram cards, and posters like the one below.

 You can download the Closed Syllable Poster (along with the other 5 syllable types) for free by joining my list below and getting access to my library of freebies.

 Closed Syllable Activities

 If you’re looking for closed syllable worksheets, printables, or activities then there are so many to choose from.
-Worksheets and printables are abundant on Teachers Pay Teachers and Pinterest, as well as DIY activities for CVC words.
+Worksheets and printables are abundant in my shop and on Pinterest, as well as DIY activities for CVC words.

 I strongly recommend using nonsense words to work on closed syllable words.
 This is the best way to see if a student truly understands the syllable and fluently decodes.